11 Mar ▷ How to reduce your food waste without giving up trying: 17 tips

 14. Keep sense in lunches with fellows.
 The typical scene of a row of half-eaten dishes will sound familiar to you.
 It's so easy to get excited! (especially with a few beers).
 But it is just as easy to think ahead considering the people and the appetite present.
 It has always surprised me that people order like crazy, as if the kitchen was closed forever and it would not be possible to order again, as if it had to be, now or never.

 15. Be part of projects with purpose.
 In this regard, I collaborate with the company Equal Food.
-It puts the farmers in the area in contact with the final consumer, saving a large amount of food that would unfairly end up in the garbage.
-Without intermediaries, a fair price is favored for farmers and customers.
-Amazing!
+It puts the farmers in the area in contact with the final consumer, saving a large amount of food that would end up, unfairly, in the trash.
+Without intermediaries, a fair price is favored for the farmers and the customers.
+A marvel!
 I invite you to look in your city, surely there are alternatives like this.
-Another interesting project is Too good to go, which puts establishments and citizens in contact to save food every day.
+Another interesting project is Too good to go, which puts establishments and citizens in contact to take advantage of food every day.

 16. If you get the chance, compost.
 There are several ways: separating the organic matter at home and then taking it to the brown container (available in some autonomous communities in Spain) or (this is already more profissional) composting yourself, if you have the will, space and a composter.